 Catahoula Leopard originally known as the Catahoula Cur and also known by various name such as “Catahoula Leopard Hound”, “Catahoula Hog Dog”, and “Catahoula Hound”.
-The Catahoula Leopard Dog is an American dog breed was named the official state dog of Louisiana in 1979.
-This high energy breed is a good family dog, who’s both protective, watchdog and affectionate.
+The Catahoula Leopard Dog is an American dog breed named the official state dog of Louisiana in 1979.
+This high-energy breed is a good family dog that’s both protective, watchdog and affectionate.

 Catahoula Leopard content overview

 - Personality and Temperament

 - Health & problems